Quantities, fluxes and solvers

 Unstable differential equations

 If a flux is very high compared to the value of its source or target quantity, this could cause the solution to be unstable.
-This is usually not a problem, but this could cause the model to run to a halt or produce nonsensical results.
+This is most often not a problem, but in some cases it could cause the model to run to a halt or produce nonsensical results.

 If this is a problem you could try to reduce the lower bound of the step size of the solver (though this will make the model run slowly).